 Charges to students for all tuition, fees and housing are recorded in an individual account based on the student identification number assigned upon initial enrollment.
 Grants, scholarships, and loan payments are recorded as credits against those charges as they are received.
 The balance due, if any, shown on the student's account statement must be paid in full by August 1st for the fall semester and December 15th for the spring semester, prior to moving into student housing, and upon receipt of any subsequent monthly statements.
-Payments in excess of charges will be refunded by check to the student unless the student requests the funds be held on the account as pre-payment of future charges.
+Payments in excess of charges will be refunded to the student unless the student requests the funds be held on the account as pre-payment of future charges.
 All credit balances must be refunded to the student at the end of each academic year, regardless of student request.
-The student may request that the check be returned to their student account for the next academic year charges by signing over the check to Warner Pacific.
+The student may return the money to their student account for the next academic year charges by making a payment on their account.